Cadillac V8 engine: 429

-For 1964 the engine had a 4.13x4 in bore and stroke, raising displacement to 429 cuin.
+For 1964, the engine had a 4.13x4 in bore and stroke, raising displacement to 429 cuin.
 Power rose to 340 hp and torque to 480 lbft.
-It also included its first emission control system, a positive crankcase ventilation unit was installed beginning in the 1964 model year.
+It also included its first emission control system, which was a positive crankcase ventilation unit.
 The 429 was used through the 1967 model year.
-(It is not uncommon to find an early 1964 model year with the '63 390 V8 as Cadillac tried to use up the older engines in stock.)

 472 series

 Cadillac introduced an all-new engine for 1968.
 Although the modernized 390 series engine was compact and light for its displacement and output, 429 cuin represented the limit of the original architecture's expansion, and it had been surpassed by Chrysler's 440 and Lincoln's 462 and 460.
-Cadillac went bigger - with provision for even more expansion.
+Cadillac went bigger, with provision for even more expansion.

 At introduction, the new engine had a 4.3x4.06 in bore and stroke for a displacement of 472 cuin.
 "Extensively redesigned" to ease maintenance, it used 10% fewer parts and 25% fewer gasketed joints as before.
 It delivered 375 hp at 4400 rpm and a massive 525 lbft torque at just 3000 rpm.
 The new engine was about 80 lb heavier than its predecessor.
 It was used through 1974.
 It was designed with potential for a 500 cuin displacement.